 Original recipe from Fleischmann’s yeast

-Makes: 2 (18 cm or 7-inch) loaves or 8 rolls (I will make the rolls for soup bowls another time)
+Makes: 2 (18 cm or 7-inch) loaves or 8 rolls (I will make the rolls for soup bowls another time).
+For slider buns, form 50 g balls of dough to make 19 buns.

 Ingredients for Dough: